6lockk/BrowserInstall/README.md

 # BrowserInstall
-Powershell script to inatll any popular browser
+Powershell script to install any popular browser